 First overview of themes and their tracks

-The conference is organized around three main themes, namely the influences of NBMs on (1) societal transitions, (2) organisational transformations, and (3) organisational impact.
-These themes have been chosen to demarcate the beginning of a new era for the NBM conference series, and will be the focus for the next five years.
+The conference is organised around three main themes, namely the influences of NBMs on (1) societal transitions, (2) organisational transformations, and (3) organisational impact.
+These themes have been chosen to demarcate the beginning of a new era for the NBM conference series and will be the focus for the next five years.
 In each theme, various tracks shape the discussion in more detail.
-In each track there is room for 4 tot 5 presentations.
+In each track, there is room for 4 to 5 presentations.
 We suggest the following tracks within the themes.
-This is subject to change.
+These can be subject to change.

 Theme 1: Societal transition (societal and economic level)

 Business models may be seen as instrumental to the transition of society and the economy.
 The idea is that changes at meso and micro levels, when gaining sufficient momentum, may result in significant scale changes in widely accepted and practiced behavior and institutional adaptations to accommodate this.
 The aim is to increase the understanding of the dynamics through which new business models instigate changes towards a society that builds on sustainability, circularity, and inclusivity.

 On route towards a new business model, sectors and organisations are confronted with questions on what this means for their current organisational systems and what needs to be done to realise this.
 Theme two aims to understand the issues that arise at sectoral and organisational levels when adopting NBMs.
 The focus thus lies on the topic of organisational transformation towards the adoption of NBMs.

 Theme coordinators: Florian Lüdeke-Freund & Tobias Froese